canonical/netbox/docs/integrations/rest-api.md

 ### Excluding Config Contexts

-When retrieving devices and virtual machines via the REST API, each will included its rendered [configuration context data](../models/extras/configcontext.md) by default.
+When retrieving devices and virtual machines via the REST API, each will include its rendered [configuration context data](../features/context-data.md) by default.
 Users with large amounts of context data will likely observe suboptimal performance when returning multiple objects, particularly with very high page sizes.
 To combat this, context data may be excluded from the response data by attaching the query parameter `?exclude=config_context` to the request.
 This parameter works for both list and detail views.

 ## Pagination